 Sales are tempting—sometimes we're persuaded to buy something we don't need just because it's on sale.
 But for some, a mattress sale is the perfect opportunity to get a high-quality bed for a good price.
 If you've had your current mattress for around 5-7 years and you're starting to notice one or more of these issues, it may be time for a replacement:

-- Your mattress is sagging even if you’re not on it
+- Your mattress sags even if you’re not on it

 - You wake up with pain

 - You wake up feeling tired, achy, and stiff

 - You feel “trapped” or stuck on your mattres

 - You can feel your partner’s movements (there is little or no motion isolation)

 - You sleep better on a different mattress

 It’s common for mattress companies to include other products as part of their sales.
 For example, many will throw in some free pillows with a mattress purchase or they will offer adjustable bed frame and mattress bundle prices.
 Remember, a mattress deal isn’t worth it if you don’t need the freebies they offer; however, many of these sales and deals can be a great way to complete your bedroom for a good price.